Legend: : Participation | : Early | : PDF | : Portfolio | : Zipped

 Checkin: What 1 or 2 important things from the reading did you not understand?
 And if you understood it all, then what 1 or 2 important things were most insightful/useful/valuable to you.
 Please make sure I can tell which is which!

-Deliverable: Write a short document with your responses. pdf. latte.
+Deliverable: Write a short document with your responses, as a pdf

 You can’t manage what you don’t measure.
 What gets measured gets managed